jfischer/micropython-iot-hackathon/docs/firmware-and-testing.rst

 .. [#] You can also find instructions for this in the MicroPython documentation.
        The relevant section is at
        https://docs.micropython.org/en/latest/esp8266/esp8266/tutorial/intro.html

+.. [#] On both the NodeMCU and Adafruit boards, the reset button is labeled
+       "RST".
+You can use this button to force a reboot of the system.
+This is useful to get it to a known state (recommended after plugging into the USB connection).

 .. [#] https://docs.micropython.org/en/latest/esp8266/esp8266/tutorial/intro.html#troubleshooting-installation-problems